stacey3603/comp7607-project/README.md

 ## Instructions

-The code has been tested with Python `3.9.15`.
-Other Python version might not work.
+The code has been tested with Python `3.9.15` on `Ubuntu 22.04.1`.
+Other Python versions might not work.
+Notably, the code does not work on Windows since `jericho`, one of the dependencies, [doesn't support Windows](https://github.com/microsoft/jericho/issues/31).

 ```console
 $ python3 --version